 I was beyond delighted when Food52 asked me to write a featured article for their site.
 Not only is it one of my favourite food websites (in the world), the recipe they suggested I do was strawberry syrup.
 I immediately imagined pink and red milkshake swirls and the delicious syrup poured over ice cream and a waffle.

 I made the syrup twice to ensure it was perfect.
 It really is so easy to whip up.
 If you like it much thicker, just cook it longer, it will also sweeten up when you do.
 I like it just like this, where the fruit flavour is still very intense and it’s not cloyingly sweet.

 You can also play around adding additional flavours if you like.
-A hint of orange zest and even black pepper would be wonderful, but straight up strawberry flavour is pretty perfect too.
+A hint of orange zest and even black pepper would be wonderful, but a straight-up strawberry flavour is pretty perfect too.

-I’m sad that I didnt have any such thing growing up, and only a fake strawberry powder mix was how we turned our milk pink.
-Anyway, it’s never to late to have a happy childhood, so for the recipe clickety click over to Food52 to get mine there.
+I’m sad that I didn’t have any such thing growing up, and only a fake strawberry powder mix was how we turned our milk pink.
+Anyway, it’s never to late to have a happy childhood so you can just make this.

-PS ~ And being one that cannot stand waste, the pressed out pulp of the cooked strawberries are really delicious swirled through vanilla yoghurt.
-Just store in the fridge for a few weeks and use up when you can.
-I imagine it would also be good added to a muffin or spread on toast for a very fresh tasting jam.
+PS ~ And being one that cannot stand waste, the pressed-out pulp of the cooked strawberries are really delicious swirled through vanilla yoghurt.
+Just store it in the fridge for a few weeks and use it up when you can.
+I imagine it would also be good to add to a muffin or spread on toast for a very fresh-tasting jam.